iTwin/itwinjs-core/docs/learning/ECSQLTutorial/ECSQLDataTypes.md

 > ```sql
 > SELECT ECInstanceId, ECClassId, IsPrivate FROM bis.Model
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId, ECClassId, IsPrivate FROM bis.Model"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId, ECClassId, IsPrivate FROM bis.Model"></iframe>

 Boolean properties or expressions do not need to be compared to `True` and `False` as they return a boolean value already.